Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * [Am I Responsive](https://ui.dev/amiresponsive)
     * Mock picture for README file.

-## Deployment and local development
+## Deployment and local Development.

 *  ### GitHub Pages

 I used GitHub to deploy the live version of the website.
 To do this I had to:

 1. Log in to GitHub and locate the GitHub GamerLeague [Repository](https://github.com/Wxrren/GamerLeague)
-2. Locate the "Settings" button at the top of the repository as show here:
+2. Locate the "Settings" button at the top of the repository as shown here:

 ![An image showing the repository page with settings highlighted.](deployment/repository-settings-location.png "Settings")